 Another outstanding option to build your inner strength and keep in mind the importance of motivation is to seek constant reinforcement on the particular thought pattern that you would like to alter.
 I love guided imagery CD's.
 I lay...relax... listen...and daydream my way to the thoughts I want to strengthen.
-You can click here and find almost any title that you can image.

 I also keep motivational sayings and pictures around me as well as carrying a book with me and keeping a book at my desk so that when I need a boost or have some spare time to relax and take a break I can reinforce my positive thoughts.